pmapsp/beyonnex/README.md

-beyonnex anagram exercise
+Beyonnex anagram exercise

 I have assumed that the strings can include numbers and special characters.
-I have also assumed to ignore if a character is lower or upper case and also ignore whitespaces, such as spaces, tabs or paragraphs.
+I have also chosen to ignore if a character is lower or upper case and also to ignore whitespaces, such as spaces, tabs or paragraphs.